about

 When the sirens started crying

-and the night was feeling tight
+ANd the night was feeling tight

-And sometimes his wife would have
+And sometimes his wife would have a hard time sleeping

 Cause she knew her man was out there somewhere keeping rule in the night

-And he said,
+And he said

 If anything ever happens